An old poem states that “children learn what they live.”

 In 2013, Joan was elevated to Director of the Huntington Community Development Agency, helping to streamline and modernize a department that oversees affordable housing efforts in the town.

-In addition to her town work, Joan has served as a guest columnist for the Long Islander newspaper, has co-authored two books about Oheka castle and continues to write a blog with stories and insights focusing on her professional and personal experiences in Huntington.
+In addition to her town board work, Joan has served as a guest columnist for the Long Islander newspaper, has co-authored two books about Oheka Castle in Huntington and continues to write a blog with stories and insights focusing on her professional and personal experiences in Huntington.